alexrobincrabbe/Wordwell/README.md

 <img src="readme_files/images/update_profile_mob.png" height=200px>
 </div>

-The update profile button updates the user profile on the database (if the form is valid) and redirects the user to their profile page
+The update profile button updates the user profile on the database (if the form is valid) and redirects the user to their profile page.

 <div align="center">
 <img src="readme_files/images/update_button_desktop.png" height=50px>